lvzxr/apb-reloaded/README.md

 ## Interface

 - Localization - My custom take on APB's localization.
-A lot of the localization has been rewritten and made to, for most presets NOT appear in ORANGE :triumph:

 ## Visual

 - No Ragdolls - Removes player/pedestrian ragdolls.
 - Graphics - Preset settings listed above.
 - Emitter Fix - Set's priorties of emitters and npcs to 1 so they are only played when really close to you, this also has the effect of making them quieter, included as different variants with ragdolls and muzzle flash.

-## Audio

-- Vehicle Amp Levels - Sets vehicle amp levels to a very low value so you shouldn't hear music out of cars, doesn't affect open world music points (including boom boxes) / when someone is playing music created in the studio out of a car you are sat in.
-- Remove Default Music - Removes the default music that comes with the game (previously a part of Vehicle Amp Levels).

 # Remove / Uninstall